45 Work, employment and industrial relations policy

 Conclusions

-Most public policy in industrial relations, particularly since the 1990s, has been driven by two things: political ideology and each political party’s perception of what the political environment will permit.
-For the ALP, there is an urge to improve the position of labour (and no love of ‘the big end of town’), but it is constrained by what it considers the business sector and the media will accept.
+Most public policy in the area of industrial relations, particularly since the 1990s, has been driven by two things: political ideology, and each political party’s perception of what the political environment will permit.
+For the ALP, there is an urge to improve the position of labour (and no love of ‘the big end of town’), but it is constrained by what it considers the business sector and what the media will accept.
 For the Coalition, there is an urge to improve the position of capital (and no love of unions), but it is constrained by what it considers the electorate will allow.
 Occasionally, especially if an election is near, a party will enact policies that are counter to its traditional base, because of political considerations.
-Both sides are also constrained, in terms of legislation, by what the Senate will allow, but they (particularly the Coalition) have found that making the ‘right’ appointments of personnel to key positions can be at least as important as the formal aims of an organisation or its governing legislation.
+Both sides are also constrained, in terms of legislation, by what the Senate will allow, but they (particularly the Coalition) have concluded that making the ‘right’ appointments of personnel to key positions can be at least as important as the formal aims of an organisation or its governing legislation.

 References